 Future proof E-commerce strategies

-Customer lifecycle marketing is more necessary than ever, as consumers increasingly use multiple channels along their path to purchase.
+Customer lifecycle marketing and ecommerce SEO is more necessary than ever, as consumers increasingly use multiple channels along their path to purchase.
 Therefore, to ensure you build a strong e-commerce marketing strategy to both reach and convert your customers, you need to consider the whole customer journey.

 Focus on your existing customers